Hyunjin95/Roll-a-Ball/README.md

 # Introduction

 The example Unity project.

-In Unity, You can build the game.
+In Unity, You can build the game with _Scene\MiniGame.